-The use of CDBG funds for Restoration Projects is nearing its end with the construction of the last capital project, the Roger F. Wicker Center for Ocean Enterprise, which broke ground in November 2019.
-This Center will encompass nearly 62,000 sq. ft. and will be located near the Port of Gulfport's North Harbor site.
+The use of CDBG funds for Restoration Projects is nearing its end with the completion of construction of the last capital project, the Roger F. Wicker Center for Ocean Enterprise, which broke ground in November 2019.
 The proximity to the water for vessel access, maintenance, and testing was a critical component of site selection.

 The building will include administrative offices, classrooms, laboratories, and storage areas.
-This project is scheduled to be completed within the next year.
+This Center encompasses in excess of 73,000 sq. ft. covering 4.5 acres and is located near the Port of Gulfport's North Harbor site.
+This project is scheduled to be completed in December 2022.